As a leader in Sacramento’s drive to be “America’s Farm-to-Fork Capital,” Oliver Ridgeway knows where to find foodie treasures.

 The British-born chef started cooking in his father’s restaurant in Sussex.
-After attending cooking school, his career took off at a meteoric rate—the Queen Elizabeth II cruise ship, K-Paul's Louisiana Kitchen, the Olympics, and New York’s Carlyle Restaurant are just a few places he’s showcased his culinary gifts.
-He started at Grange—in the Citizen Hotel—in 2011, focusing on what he loves: California’s abundance of seafood and vegetables.
+After attending cooking school, his career took off at a meteoric rate—the Queen Elizabeth II cruise ship, K-Paul's Louisiana Kitchen, the 2000 Olympics, and New York’s Carlyle Restaurant are just a few of the places he’s showcased his culinary gifts.
+In Sacramento, he started at Grange Restaurant & Bar—in the Citizen Hotel—in 2011, where, as executive chef, he was able to focus on what he loves: California’s abundance of seafood and vegetables.

-So we asked him where he likes to eat when he goes out, and about some other favorite places in the city he now calls home.
+We asked Ridgeway where he likes to eat when he goes out, and about some other favorite places in the city he now calls home.

 “Sacramento is like a Disneyland for craft-beer lovers, and Track 7 created all the buzz.
 They’ve got a fun, experimental approach to making beer—their IPA took the city by storm—plus it’s got food trucks and great areas for kids.”